Daymorelah/hackerbay-backend-task/README.md

  * [Express](https://expressjs.com/) Express is a minimal and flexible Node.js web application framework
  * [Sequelize](http://docs.sequelizejs.com/) Sequelize is a promise-based ORM for Node.js v4 and up.
 It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL
  * [Postgres](https://www.postgresql.org/) A powerful, open source object-relational database system.

+ ### Testing
+ The microservice was tested using:
+ * [Mocha](https://mochajs.org/) Mocha is a feature-rich JavaScript test framework running on Node.js used for asynchronous testing
+ * [Chai](http://www.chaijs.com/) Chai is a BDD / TDD assertion library for node that can be paired with any javascript testing framework
+ * [Istanbul](https://istanbul.js.org/) Istanbul is a javascript test coverage tool.

 ### INSTALLATION
   * install [Node js](https://nodejs.org/en/) and [Postgress](https://www.postgresql.org/)
-  * Clone the repository `git clone https://github.com/Daymorelah/hackerbay-backend-task`
+  * Clone the repository `git clone https://github.com/Daymorelah/hackerbay-backend-task.git`
   * Navigate to the location in your terminal
   * Run `npm install` to install dependencies
   * Setup Postgres, create a database `backend-task` and set it to any port number [Setup postgress](http://certek.com/kb4/install-server-postgresql-and-pgadmin-on-windows/)